Faint Line on a Pregnancy Test: What Does it Mean?

 - Be careful not to mistake evaporation and indent lines for a positive pregnancy test.

-When you take a pregnancy test and you get only a faint second line, it can be hard to believe you’re truly pregnant.
+When you get only a faint line on a pregnancy test, it can be hard to believe you’re truly pregnant.
 But even when the line is very faint, it’s still a reliable confirmation of pregnancy.

 Not convinced?
-This post will explain the science behind how pregnancy tests work to reassure you that a faint line really means you’re pregnant.
+This post will explain the science behind how pregnancy tests work to reassure you that a faint line on a pregnancy test really means you’re pregnant.

 How pregnancy tests work